Data Model

 - Grid cells within each zone (Spatial cluster level 2),

-Another example is surveillance of wild animals in a live markets.
-One of the potential options to structure these data is:
+Another example is surveillance of wild animals in a live market.
+One potential option to structure these data is:

 - Visit (Field Visit)